Updated on by Daniel Twigg

 Committing to the Vision

-The first major update, the Foundation Update, included new mechanics to add purpose to mineral farming such as base building (I still suffer from PTSD from the inventory full warnings), bigger ships to buy and explore on top of performance improvements.
+The first major update, the Foundation Update, included new mechanics to add purpose to mineral farming such as base building (I still suffer from PTSD from the inventory full warnings), and bigger ships to buy and explore on top of performance improvements.
 As the title suggests, it laid the foundations of what was to come.

 From there they released several more major updates (all of which are free to download), each adding more functionality and story components to quell the criticism that it was all a bit aimless (which, to be honest, I thought was the point.
 Space is pretty big…).
-Add in new battle modes, vehicles, biomes and eventually the long awaited multiplayer mode.
+Add in new battle modes, vehicles, biomes and eventually the long-awaited multiplayer mode.

 From Under to Over Delivering

-Their latest update, Beyond, came out 3 years after initial launch, adding their most ambitious feature yet – VR compatibility.
+Their latest update, Beyond, came out 3 years after the initial launch, adding their most ambitious feature yet – VR compatibility.

 You can now explore planets and fly around space like you’re actually there.
 It’s something quite special and a huge testament to Hello Games and their dedication to their baby.

-It may have taken time, but they delivered and exceeded on their promises.
+It may have taken time, but they delivered and exceeded their promises.
 Their determination to create what they envisioned should be commended and be an inspiration to SaaS companies everywhere; if you stick to your convictions you can deliver on even the most ambitious goals, despite the hiccups and detractors.